2140 Derby Hall

 Faculty members are integrally involved in graduate training, both in the classroom and through daily interaction with graduate students.
 Faculty work with students on research projects, which often result in collaborative papers and publications.
 The department gives graduate students opportunities to develop teaching skills, and faculty provide close mentoring of teaching and other professional development.

-The graduate program offers a rich array of courses distributed among nine major and minor fields:
+The graduate program offers a rich array of courses distributed among five major focus fields:

 Instruction in the five traditional fields is grounded in the mainstream, and yet it is responsive to the latest theoretical and methodological developments.
 Students leaving the program are well prepared to teach and conduct research in each field with a good blend of general and specialized training.